LABOUR ECONOMICS - 2022/3

 Thus the summative assessment for this module consists of:

-- One class test (30%) including essay based questions.
+- One class test (30%).
 This will provide students with an assessment of their understanding of the basic concepts and empirical patterns, indicated in the learning outcomes and module content.

 Formative assessment and feedback

 Students will receive verbal feedback during lectures through direct questioning.
-For this reason, attendance to weekly workshops is important.
+For this reason, attendance to weekly lectures is important.

 C - Cognitive/analytical